mimblewimble/grin/doc/switch_commitment.md

 (see here in [main_impl.h#L267](https://github.com/mimblewimble/secp256k1-zkp/blob/73617d0fcc4f51896cce4f9a1a6977a6958297f8/src/modules/commitment/main_impl.h#L267)).

-In general switch commitments first have been described in the paper ["Switch Commitments: A Safety Switch for Confidential Transactions"](https://eprint.iacr.org/2017/237.pdf)).
+In general switch commitments were first described in the paper ["Switch Commitments: A Safety Switch for Confidential Transactions"](https://eprint.iacr.org/2017/237.pdf)).
-The **"switch"** in the name comes from the fact that you can virtually flip a "switch" in the future and simply by changing the validation procedure you can change the strength of the bindingness and hidningness property of your commitments and this even works in a backwards compatible way with commitments created today.
+The **"switch"** in the name comes from the fact that you can virtually flip a "switch" in the future and simply by changing the validation procedure you can change the strength of the bindingness and hidingness property of your commitments and this even works in a backwards compatible way with commitments created today.

-## Conclusion:
+## Conclusion

-Grin uses Pedersen Commitments - like other privacy cryptocurrencies do as well - with the only difference that the random Blinding factor `r` is created using the ElGamal commitment scheme.
+Grin uses Pedersen Commitments - like other privacy cryptocurrencies do as well - with the only difference that the random blinding factor `r` is created using the ElGamal commitment scheme.

-This might not seem like a big change on the first look, but this provides an important safety measure:
+This might not seem like a big change on a first look, but it provides an important safety measure:

 Pedersen Commitments are already _perfectly hiding_ so whatever happens, privacy will never be at risk without requiring any action from users.
-But in case of disaster if the bindingness of the commitment scheme gets broken, then switch commitments can be enabled (via a soft fork) requiring that all new transactions prove that their commitment is not breaking the bindingness by validating the full ElGamal commitment.
+But in case of a disaster if the bindingness of the commitment scheme gets broken, then switch commitments can be enabled (via a soft fork) requiring that all new transactions prove that their commitment is not breaking the bindingness by validating the full ElGamal commitment.

 But in this case users would still have a choice:

-- they can decide to continue to create new transations, even if this might compromise their privacy (only on their **last** UTXOs) as the ElGamal commitment scheme is only computationally hiding, but at least users would still have access to their coins
+- they can decide to continue to create new transactions, even if this might compromise their privacy (only on their **last** UTXOs) as the ElGamal commitment scheme is only computationally hiding, but at least they would still have access to their coins

 - or users can decide to just leave the money alone, walk away and make no more transactions (but preserve their privacy, as their old transactions only validated the Pedersen commitment which is perfectly hiding)

 There are many cases where a privacy leak is much more dangerous to one's life than some cryptocurrency might be worth.
-But this is a decision that should be up to the individual user and switch commitments enable this type of choice.
+But this is a decision that should be left up to the individual user and switch commitments enable this type of choice.

-It also should be made clear that this is a last measure meant for the case of disaster and not expected to be needed on the normal path of development.
-If advances in computing would put the hardness of the discrete log problem in question also a lot of other cryptographic systems (and cryptocurrencies) will be in urgent need of updating their primitives to a future-proof system.
-The switch commitments just provide an additional layer of security if the bindingness of Pedersen commitments breaks suddenly and unexpected.
+It should be made clear that this is a safety measure meant to be enabled in case of a disaster.
+If advances in computing would put the hardness of the discrete log problem in question, a lot of other cryptographic systems, including other cryptocurrencies, will be in urgent need of updating their primitives to a future-proof system.
+The switch commitments just provide an additional layer of security if the bindingness of Pedersen commitments ever breaks unexpectedly.